People's Militia named after Minin and Pozharsky

+Creation

 It was created in February 2009 by GRU сolonel Vladimir Kvachkov.
-An appeal “People's militia today” was issued, which, in particular, said: “... the names of Minin and Pozharsky are included in the name of the organization because of the striking similarity of the current situation in Russia with the situation four centuries ago.
-Confusion at the very top - you will not understand who runs the country ... inter-clan squabbles ... betrayal of the boyars ... theft and arbitrariness ... robbery in the streets ... invasion from the West. " Yuri Ekishev became a member of the NOMP headquarters and Kvachkov's chief assistant, who in 2007 was sentenced to two years in prison for inciting ethnic hatred.
+An appeal “People's militia today” was issued, which, in particular, said: ... the names of Minin and Pozharsky are included in the name of the organization because of the striking similarity of the current situation in Russia with the situation four centuries ago.
+Confusion at the very top - you will not understand who runs the country ... inter-clan squabbles ... betrayal of the boyars ... theft and arbitrariness ... robbery in the streets ... invasion from the West.Yuri Ekishev became a member of the NOMP headquarters and Kvachkov's chief assistant, who in 2007 was sentenced to two years in prison for inciting ethnic hatred.

 The NOMP includes representatives of the Union of Officers, the Movement Against Illegal Immigration (DPNI), the Russian Imperial Movement, the Russian All-National Union (RONS), the Military Power Union of Russia, and the Left Front.
 NOMP cells were established in more than forty regions of Russia.